neverfap-deluxe/nfd-api/content/content_articles/EDIT--SON--C--what-is-sex-like-post-recovery.md

 You can use it to pursue women if you want and have a heap of sex.
 Maybe you're more interested in productivity and business.
 Really, that's entirely up to you.

-I am merely the guide afterall, and this website and what you're currently reading is a by-product of what you can achieve when you finally have control over your mind.
+I am merely the guide afterall, and the NeverFap Deluxe website and what you're currently reading is a by-product of what you can achieve when you finally have control over your mind.